-Students, staff, parents, and the community enjoy Sonoji Sakai Intermediate School, an award-winning facility.
+Students, staff, parents, and the community enjoy Sonoji Sakai Intermediate School.
 The school is on two levels, with five to six classrooms in each of four clusters.
 At the school's center, the library is the focal area for student learning.
 Classes fully utilize a computer lab.
 A large gym accommodates physical education classes, intramural and school lunch programs, and community groups.
-Environmentally sensitive considerations preserved a watershed and salmon stream that have been incorporated into the curriculum.
+Environmentally sensitive considerations preserve a watershed and salmon stream that have been incorporated into the curriculum.